zhanyang01/tp/docs/UserGuide.md

 - `groupmeeting west` will group all clients that prefer to meet in the west region and returns a list of clients that prefer to meet in the west region

-### change password: `changePassword`
+### Change password: `changePassword`

 Changes the required password to enter Insurahub.

-Format: `changepassword op/<OLDPASSWORD> np/<NEWPASSWORD>`
+Format: `changePassword op/<OLDPASSWORD> np/<NEWPASSWORD>`

 Examples:

-- `changepassword op/boo123 np/pass456` if the previous password is boo123, then the new password is set as pass456.
+- `changePassword op/boo123 np/pass456` if the previous password is boo123, then the new password is set as pass456.
-- `changepassword op/bad123 np/pass456` if the previous password is not bad123, then the password is unchanged.
+- `changePassword op/bad123 np/pass456` if the previous password is not bad123, then the password is unchanged.

 ### toggling the Ui appearance: `toggleMode`